-We entered into forward contracts to hedge the exchange impacts on assets and liabilities denominated in several foreign currencies.
-As of December 31, 2019, we had outstanding forward contracts that did not meet the requirement for hedge accounting, in the amount of \$342 million.
+We entered into forward contracts to hedge the foreign currency exchange impacts on assets and liabilities denominated in various foreign currencies.
+As of December 31, 2020, the total amount of outstanding forward contracts that did not qualify for hedge accounting was \$396 million.
 These contracts were for a period of up to twelve months.
-The net gains recognized in "financial income, net" during 2019 were \$17 million.
+The net amount of gains and losses recognized in "financial income, net" during 2020 was a gain of \$25 million.

-During 2019, we entered into forward contracts to hedge against the risk of overall changes in exchange rates on future cash flow from payments of payroll and related expenses denominated in Israeli Shekel and in Euro.
-These contracts met the requirement for cash flow hedge accounting and as such gains in the amount of \$1.3 million were recognized when the related expense were incurred and classified in operating expenses during 2019.
-As of December 31, 2019, we had outstanding forward contracts in the notional amount of \$38 million and their fair value amounted to \$1 million.
+During 2020, we entered into forward contracts to hedge against the risk of overall changes in foreign currency exchange rates on future cash flow from payments of payroll and related expenses denominated in Israeli Shekel and Euro.
+These contracts qualified for cash flow hedge accounting and as such the net amount of gains and losses of \$5.9 million in gain was recognized when the related expense were incurred, and classified in operating expenses during 2020.
+As of December 31 2020, the notional amount of outstanding forward contracts that qualified for cash flow hedge accounting was \$38 million and their fair value gain amount was \$2.5 million.

 Our operating expenses may be affected by fluctuations in the value of the U.S dollar as it relates to foreign currencies; with Israel and Europe having the greatest potential impact.
-In managing our foreign exchange risk we periodically enter into foreign exchange hedging contracts.
+In managing our foreign exchange risk, we periodically enter into foreign exchange hedging contracts.
 Our goal is to mitigate the potential exposure with these contracts.
-By way of example, a 10% weakening in the value of the dollar relative to the currencies in which our operating expenses are denominated in 2019 would result in an increase in operating expenses of \$51 million for the year ended December 31, 2019.
+By way of example, a 10% weakening in the value of the dollar relative to the currencies in which our operating expenses are denominated in 2020 would result in an increase in operating expenses of \$52 million for the year ended December 31, 2020.
 This calculation assumes that each exchange rate would change in the same direction relative to the U.S. dollar.